blurrycontour/zuul-gerrit/doc/source/configuration.rst

       The timeout for WinRM read.
 Increase this if there are intermittent network issues and read timeout errors keep occurring.

+   .. attr:: ssh_args
+      :default: None.
+Extra ssh_args for the ansible connection.

+      Set this value to pass extra ssh argument, for example to force using a FIPS cipher: `-o Ciphers=aes256-ctr`.

    .. _admin_sitewide_variables:

    .. attr:: variables